CJR (band): History

-By January 2013 Coboy Junior's single "Eeaa", about puppy love, had made the band nationally popular.
+By January 2013, Coboy Junior's single "Eeaa", about puppy love, had made the band nationally popular.
 They had released three other singles by that time: "Kamu" ("You"), "Kenapa Mengapa" ("Why oh Why"), and "Terhebat" ("The Best").
 Bastian, in an interview, suggested that at least 70 percent of Indonesians had heard of them by this time.
 The band's management utilised this popularity to gather new chances at promotion.
-For instance, in January 2013 the band made an appearance in the soap opera Hanya Kamu #2 (Only You #2).
+For instance, in January 2013, the band made an appearance in the soap opera Hanya Kamu #2 (Only You #2).

 The band was scheduled to begin a national tour, styled the CJR Generation Tour 2013, from April to December 2013.
 They were to play in 30 Indonesian cities, ranging from Sabang in western Indonesia to Merauke in the east.
 Owing to the members still studying in regular junior high schools, the band was only allowed to tour on weekends; weekdays were dedicated to schooling, although practice sessions could still be held.

-On 5 June 2013 the band released a movie, titled Coboy Junior: The Movie.
-In two days the film, directed by Anggy Umbara and costarring Astri Nurdin, Fay Nabila, Abimana Aryasatya, Nirina Zubir, and Dewi Sandra, was seen by over 150,000 people.
-The film followed the bandmembers as they underwent personal development and attempted to win a mixed singing and dancing competition.
+On 5 June 2013, the band released a movie, titled Coboy Junior: The Movie.
+In two days, the film, directed by Anggy Umbara and costarring Astri Nurdin, Fay Nabila, Abimana Aryasatya, Nirina Zubir, and Dewi Sandra, was seen by over 150,000 people.
+The film followed the band members as they underwent personal development and attempted to win a mixed singing and dancing competition.

 Bastian left Coboy Junior in February 2014.
 Afterwards, the group was renamed CJR - an abbreviation which was already in popular usage to refer to the band.The band disbanded on 2 December 2017.

 Members

-Coboy Junior consists of four boys:Alvaro Maldini Siregar (Aldi), Bastian Bintang Simbolon (Bastian), Iqbaal Dhiafakhri Ramadhan (Iqbaal), and Teuku Rizky Muhammad (Rizky), whose ages as of March 2013 were 14, 14, 14 and 16 respectively.
+Coboy Junior consists of four boys:Alvaro Maldini Siregar (Aldi), Bastian Bintang Simbolon (Bastian), Iqbaal Dhiafakhri Ramadhan (Iqbaal), and Teuku Rizky Muhammad (Rizky), whose ages as of March 2013 were 14, 14, 14 and 16, respectively.
 The band is managed by Patrick Effendy.
 Bastian left the group in February 2014.